MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 The following theorem adds a lot of power to the concept of matroids.

-> theorem ""
+{% block theorem %}
-> There is an efficient algorithm for finding a max-weight independent set in the intersection of two matroids.
+There is an efficient algorithm for finding a max-weight independent set in the intersection of two matroids.
+{% endblock %}

 Here, efficient means polynomial time, if we assume a polynomial time membership oracle.
 This is the case for all the matroid examples seen in class.